+Manual juicers require some elbow grease.
+Several expert reviewers praise the Oxo Good Grips Citrus Juicer for its ease of use.
+Owners agree, saying that although this model requires more effort than an electric juicer, it's easier to use than some comparable manual models.
+A number of them praise the rubber strip on the bottom which keeps the unit stable.
 Reviewers also say that the collection cup is easy to pour from, and that having measuring markers right on the cup is very convenient.
-However, this manual juicer has a couple more parts than other manual juicers -- for example, a second, larger reamer (for oranges and grapefruit) that dangles into the collection cup when not in use -- making it a little less convenient to clean.
+However, this item has a couple more parts than other manual juice extractors -- for example, a second, larger reamer that dangles into the collection cup when not in use -- making it a little less convenient to clean.

 1. Cook's Illustrated Magazine

-Very Good A researcher with the Good Housekeeping Research Institute discusses the relative merits of manual, electric, and handheld citrus juicers in this video.
-Good Housekeeping chooses the Oxo Citrus Juicer as the best of the handheld models, although noting that it requires more work than an electric model.
+A researcher with the Good Housekeeping Research Institute discusses the relative merits of manual, electric, and handheld citrus juicers in this video.
+Good Housekeeping chooses the Oxo Citrus Juicer as the best of the handheld models, noting that it requires more work than an electric model.

-Review: Citrus Juicers Tested, Editors of Good Housekeeping magazine, Not Dated
+Review: Citrus Juicers Tested, Editors of Good Housekeeping , Not Dated

-Review: Oxo Good Grips Citrus Juicer, Contributors to Amazon.com, As of October 2012
+Review: OXO Good Grips Citrus Juicer, Contributors to Amazon.com, As of July 2014

 The Oxo Good Grips Citrus Juicer is included in this roundup of tools for dealing with citrus fruits.
 There is no mention of testing, nor is it comparative, but the author says the Oxo is perfect for small quantities of juice.